avaneev/prvhash/README.md

 core hash function, however, uses a more complex mixing which produces a hash
 value: the pair composed of the hash value and either a new `lcg` or a new `Seed` value also produces no input-to-output collisions.
 Thus it can be said that the system does not lose any input entropy.
-In 3-dimensional analysis, when `Seed`, `lcg`, and `msgw` values are scanned and transformed into output `Seed` and `Hash` value pairs, this system almost does not exhibit state change-related collisions.
+In 4-dimensional analysis, when `Seed`, `lcg`, `Hash`, and `msgw` values are scanned and transformed into `lcg ^ rs` output, this system does exhibit local state change-related collisions due to external entropy input, with a probability 1/4<sup>var_size_bits</sup>; this may not be enough for a reliable 8-bit hashing, but for higher state variable sizes it becomes adequate since system's overall collision resistance is a multiplication of such probabilities across the hashword array; however, on very sparse entropy input the multiplication of probabilities would occur only on few rounds.
 While non-parallel hashing may even start from the "zero-state", for reliable hashing the state after 5 "conditioning" rounds should be used.

 Another important aspect of this system, especially from the cryptography standpoint, is the entropy input to output latency.
 The base latency for